LLNL/units/README.md

 These ranges were chosen to represent nearly all physical quantities that could be found in various disciplines we have encountered.
 See [Unit Details](https://units.readthedocs.io/en/latest/details/unit_base.html#) for additional details on the unit base representation.

-The CMake variable `UNITS_BASE_TYPE`, if set to a 64 bit type like `uint64_t`, will double the space requirements but also change the ranges to be at least a power of 4 larger than the above table.
+The CMake variable `UNITS_BASE_TYPE`, if set to a 64-bit type like `uint64_t`, will double the space requirements but also change the ranges to be at least a power of 4 larger than the above table.
 See [CMake Reference](https://units.readthedocs.io/en/latest/installation/cmake_variables.html) for more details.

 ### Discussion points